What Should I Expect When on Kidney Dialysis?

 Diet Considerations During Dialysis

 If you have kidney disease, your doctor has likely recommended changes to your diet.
-Following a kidney-specific diet is very important to the success of your dialysis treatment.
+Following a kidney disease-specific diet is very important to the success of your dialysis treatment.
 Diets can differ depending on the type of dialysis you get.
 Your kidney specialist -- or nephrologist -- will advise you on what dietary measures you need to take.
 For example, you will likely need to limit fluids and salt.
 Keep in mind that fluids aren't just found in drinks.
 Soups, fruits, and even ice cream contain plenty of water than can affect your body's water balance.

 You may also be told to limit foods that are rich in phosphorus and potassium and to eat a high-protein diet.
 Before making any diet changes, talk to your health care team.
 They can provide further information on diet during dialysis.